About Alesia Engineering

 Acknowledgments

-J. P. DeVale and K. M. C. Tan, "Evaluating information assurance performance and the impact of data characteristics," 2010 IEEE International Conference on Technologies for Homeland Security (HST), Waltham, MA, USA, 2010, pp. 15-21, doi: 10.1109/THS.2010.5655105.Colin Morrow, Chief Operating Officer
+J. P. DeVale and K. M. C. Tan, "Evaluating information assurance performance and the impact of data characteristics," 2010 IEEE International Conference on Technologies for Homeland Security (HST), Waltham, MA, USA, 2010, pp. 15-21, doi: 10.1109/THS.2010.5655105.Lance Earwood, Chief Technology Officer

 Published papers and patents